The Limits of Quantum State Transfer for Field-Free Heisenberg Chains: Pretty Good State Transfer

 In other words, a pretty good transfer of inaccuracy $\epsilon$ in time $t_\epsilon$ will yield a pretty good revival (inaccuracy $2\epsilon$) in time $2t_\epsilon$.
 Since the converse need not be true, estimating the length of time for perfect revivals gives a lower bound on the length of time for perfect transfer.
 There have been a number of such attempts \cite{peres1982,bhattacharyya1986,hemmer1958}, but these all assume that the eigenvalues are independent over the rationals, which is not the case (see, e.g.\ \cite{banchi2017}).
 They all estimate a time of order $\epsilon^{-N}$ for system size $N$ and accuracy $\epsilon$, and conclude that even for very modest systems, this time is longer than the age of the Universe.
 We conjecture that a good estimate on the time can be determined by replacing the system size $N$ in $\epsilon^{-N}$ with the number of independent eigenvalues.
 This suggests that it would take highly exceptional cases to permit a reasonable protocol based on pretty good transfer.

 Can we construct pretty good transfer instances for an engineered field-free Heisenberg chain?
 Obviously, we would like to make the time $t_\epsilon$ as small as possible.
-One promising strategy is to recognise that our chain, which we now fix to be of length $2N$, must possess mirror symmetry (must be centrosymmetric). \drawchain[0.48\textwidth]{$J_1$,$J_2$,$J_3$,$J_4$,$a$,$J_4$,$J_3$,$J_2$,$J_1$} Hence, we can decompose the chain into the symmetric and antisymmetric subspaces, each being an effective chain of length $N$.
-If the symmetric subspace can be written in the form \drawchain[0.32\textwidth]{$J_1$,$J_2$,$J_3$,$J_4$} where each link corresponds to a Heisenberg coupling of the depicted strength, then the antisymmetric subspace can be written in the form \drawchainwithfields[0.32\textwidth]{$J_1$,$J_2$,$J_3$,$J_4$}{0,0,0,0,"$2a$"} where the $2a$ term acts as an additional effective magnetic field.
+One promising strategy is to recognise that our chain, which we now fix to be of length $2N$, must possess mirror symmetry (must be centrosymmetric). \drawchain[0.48\textwidth]{$J_1$,$J_2$,$J_3$,$J_4$,$a$,$J_4$,$J_3$,$J_2$,$J_1$} Hence, we can decompose the chain into symmetric and antisymmetric subspaces, each being an effective chain of length $N$.
+The symmetric subspace can be depicted as \drawchain[0.32\textwidth]{$J_1$,$J_2$,$J_3$,$J_4$} where each link corresponds to a Heisenberg coupling of the indicated strength.
+The antisymmetric subspace is \drawchainwithfields[0.32\textwidth]{$J_1$,$J_2$,$J_3$,$J_4$}{0,0,0,0,"$2a$"} where the $2a$ term acts as an additional effective magnetic field.
 In this picture, perfect state transfer is just the process of transferring

 In other words, both effective chains want perfect revivals at the same time, with a relative phase of $\pi$ between the two reviving states.
 Hence, if we can build the symmetric chain so that it has perfect (rather than arbitrarily accurate) revivals, that is half the challenge completed.
 Indeed, it halves the number of rationally independent eigenvalues, and the time estimate is essentially that of the perfect revival for just the anti-symmetric chain (reinforcing our conjecture about the role of $N$).
-Even so, the pretty good transfer time would remain beyond any region of feasibility.